feldtsen/pointy-dit212/SDD.md

 models stay in ‘sync’ during the development of your application.

 <img src="https://github.com/feldtsen/pointy-dit212/blob/master/models-and-sketches/package-diagrams/toplevel.png" width=100%>

+The controller package interacts with the view by letting GameWindowController store a Renderer object that can be used to draw to the screen.
+It also has an IGame attribute, that will refer to the instance of Game used to run the game, through which it can interact with the gampelay.
+GameWindowController also creates a game loop, in which the renderer will be used to draw the current state of the game to the screen.
+In the loop, a call will be made to the model telling it to update its state.

+Both the Model and View packages make use of the functions implemented in the util package to affect vectors.

 <img src="https://github.com/feldtsen/pointy-dit212/blob/master/models-and-sketches/package-diagrams/gameloop.png" width=100%>
 <img src="https://github.com/feldtsen/pointy-dit212/blob/master/models-and-sketches/package-diagrams/model.png" width=100%>
 <img src="https://github.com/feldtsen/pointy-dit212/blob/master/models-and-sketches/package-diagrams/controller.png" width=100%>